 Gillette Safety Razor Invention

-In 1902, King Camp Gillette opened his factory producing double edge safety razors.
+In 1902, King Camp Gillette opened his factory producing the double edge safety razor.
 Two other versions of safety razors preceded, but these were far less appreciated.
 They were less liked because they were not as sharp.

 In 1971, they released the Trac II.
 Innovation attributed to the Trac II was its use of two blades that could be drawn across stubble in one stroke.
 It offered a much better shave than single razor blades.

 In.
 1998 the Gillette Mach3 triple blade razors were released with six further upgrade variations over the following decade.
 Following along in 2006 with Gillette Fusion razors and eight incarnations each with more costly cartridges than the last.

 Traditional safety razors have only two edges, one on each side of the head.
 You have two edges, but you can use only one at any time.
 Comb and blade together form a thin edge, making it fit into snug in all wet shaving areas, like under the nose.
 It also performs better in areas requiring precision, such as beneath sideburns.